 Complications of Parenting a Child with a Chromosome Deletion

 Kaitlin and her husband have not slept in the same bed since Mason was born.
-Because Mason has heart failure, doctors said it was likely he could stop breathing during the night.
+Mason has heart failure, doctors said it was likely he could stop breathing during the night.
 The thought terrified Kaitlin so she sleeps on the couch by Mason’s bassinet every night.
-She has woken up many times to him not breathing even though his heart has been repaired.
-It is a sacrifice and a struggle but Kaitlin and her husband are willing to do it for Mason.
+She has woken up many times to him not breathing.
+It is a sacrifice and a struggle but Kaitlin and her husband are willing to do it.

 On his 11th chromosome, one of the deletions is a whole gene deletion called the SDHD gene.
 This deletion increases Mason’s chances of hereditary cancer.
 Unfortunately, cancer runs in Kaitlin’s family.
 The possibility that Mason will more than likely have to deal with cancer at some point in his life is reality daunting.
 He has endured so much already, but Kaitlin is confident they will find their way through.